namespace portions documentation

 2. choose a not-existing/unique name for the new portion (referred as <portion-name> in the next steps).

-5. run pyenv local venv_name (or any other similar tool) to create/prepare a local virtual environment.
+5. optionally run pyenv local venv_name (or any other similar tool) to create/prepare a local virtual environment.

 6. fans of TDD are then coding unit tests in the prepared test module test_aedev_<portion-name>.py, situated within the tests sub-folder of your new code project folder.